Research and Expertise

 Primary Research Areas

-South Asian and Persianate manuscript cultures, including codicology, paleography, illumination, bindings, scribal practices, and systems of production from the fifteenth through the nineteenth centuries.
+• South Asian and Persianate manuscript and painting cultures: codicology, paleography, illumination, bindings, scribal practices, and production systems from the fifteenth through nineteenth centuries.

-Courtly patronage and intellectual networks, including royal libraries, imperial workshops, scholarly communities, and the relationship between knowledge production and political legitimacy.
+• Courtly patronage and intellectual networks: royal libraries, imperial workshops, scholarly communities, and the relationship between knowledge production and political legitimacy.

-Religion, ethics, and epistemologies of the image, particularly visual rhetoric, devotional iconography, cosmological frameworks, and moral philosophical concerns in manuscript illustration.
+• Religion, ethics, and epistemologies of the image: visual rhetoric, devotional iconography, cosmological frameworks, and moral-philosophical concerns in manuscript illustration.

 Thematic Interests

-Materiality and meaning, with particular attention to how paper, pigments, script, and texture shape intellectual and artistic expression.
+• Materiality and meaning, particularly how paper, pigments, script, and texture shape intellectual and artistic expression.

 Methodological Approaches

-Codicological and material analysis grounded in the close study of bindings, paper structures, pigments, colophons, watermarks, layout, and paratexts.
+• Codicological and material analysis: close study of bindings, paper structures, pigments, colophons, watermarks, layout, and paratexts.

-Art historical interpretation centered on iconographic and stylistic analysis, workshop conventions, patronage, and aesthetic theory.
+• Art historical interpretation: iconographic and stylistic analysis, workshop conventions, patronage, and aesthetic theory.

-Textual and philological research based on Persian, Urdu, Hindi, and Sanskrit materials, with attention to translation, adaptation, and intertextuality.
+• Textual and philological research: Persian, Urdu, Hindi, and Sanskrit materials, with attention to translation, adaptation, and intertextuality.

 Interdisciplinary Reach

 My research engages art history, history, religious studies, literary studies, book history, material culture, and archival studies.
-Across research and teaching, I am committed to making manuscript cultures legible both to specialists and to broader audiences, while maintaining close attention to the intellectual rigor and material specificity these objects demand.
+Across both research and teaching, I aim to make manuscript cultures legible to specialists and broader audiences alike, while maintaining rigorous attention to the intellectual and material specificity these objects demand.

 Upcoming Research Projects (2026)